|

 103 with Jeff Miller

-13 with Jeff and Timmy ¤ 27 with Timmy (Cloris Leachman/Jon Shepodd as parents) (40 fourth season total)
+13 with Jeff and Timmy (the "transitional" episodes) ¤ 27 with Timmy (Cloris Leachman/Jon Shepodd as parents) (40 fourth season total)

 209 with Timmy Martin (June Lockhart/Hugh Reilly as parents)